mini-maxit/file-storage/Readme.md

 - taskID (required): Integer ID of the task.
 - userID (required): Integer ID of the user.
 - submissionNumber (required): Integer indicating the submission version for which the output files are stored.
-- outputs (optional): Array of output file uploads.
-Only .txt files are allowed.
+- archive (required): Archive file (.zip or .tar.gz) with the following folder structure after decompressing:
-- error (optional): File upload of a single error file named compile-error.err.
+  - Outputs - directory with the output files (that match pattern {number}.out) or with an error file (compile-error.err)

 #### Constraints: